KerDW/Android-API-Maps/README.md

 The main idea of the application is to let any number of users connect to a room and play a game where they have to guess a country based on a clue that is given (e.g. "Countries containing the letter 'A'") and then a winner is decided based on the number of correct guesses.

+This application can be used with english, spanish and catalan locales.